Services & historical Data & APIs

 API functions are billed using Credit Points in a pay-per-use scheme, which lets you start any project without risk while letting your software grow easily with demand.

-3. Customer API: Real-time vessel data for your application
+3. Custom API: Real-time vessel data for your application

-Our Customer APIs seamlessly integrate satellite AIS data.
+Our Custom APIs seamlessly integrate satellite AIS data.

 Example: Marine traffic and vessel positions in XML format, updated every 15 minutes

 Special scenarios in offshore businesses, authorities and military may require raw NMEA feeds of AIS ship position data.
 FleetMon is able to deliver raw feeds with a latency as low as one second for marine areas of your interest.
 Please contact us to discuss your case.
 Note: Such feeds are useful only with appropriate real-time software.
 If you are not bound to using specific software, FleetMon Explorer may just be the real-time tool that you are looking for.
 In many applications, an update rate of several minutes is more than sufficient.
 Then, an XML API data service as described above is the tool of choice.
 It frees your software from all the heavy lifting that FleetMon.com does behind the scenes, and lets you benefit from its extensive resources, beyond pure AIS information.

 Please contact us for your individual AIS API solutionGet in touch with us!

 Example: Ship Traffic in the Baltic Sea: 30 days

 Example: Maritime traffic analysis for regional planning with AIS and GIS software, seacharts